Skip to main content

 About

-AOD: Art Of Defense is a single player casual strategy game.
+AOD: Art Of Defense is a single player survival real-time strategy game with a post-apocalyptic theme.
 It was developed by Sateda and was released on December 1, 2020.
 It received mostly positive reviews from players.

 AOD is a new gameplay in the traditional tower defence genre.
 You must protect your base from waves of approaching enemies.
 Build and improve your towers and units and destroy your enemies in any way you can.
 Don't be weak, destroy them all, show who's in charge!